-South Pacific Coast Hotels
+The Osa Peninsula and the South Pacific Hotels

-South Pacific Coast Hotel Reviews
+The Osa Peninsula and the South Pacific Hotel Reviews

 The country's premier eco-lodges are almost all in the Southern Zone, ranging from simple tents to sophisticated lodges.
 But keep in mind that if you yearn to be close to nature, you have to be prepared for encounters of the natural kind in your shower or bedroom.
 Keep a flashlight handy for nighttime trips to the bathroom and always wear sandals.

-Browse South Pacific Coast Hotels
+Browse The Osa Peninsula and the South Pacific Hotels

 - Hacienda Barú National Wildlife Refuge and Ecolodge